 Before the Affordable Care Act, overwhelming majority of Americans — including strong majorities of Republicans, Independents, and Democrats — wanted to require insurance companies to cover people with pre-existing conditions.

 That hasn’t changed.
-Today, 72 percent of Americans across political parties want to keep the ACA's protections, which remain one of the law’s most popular features.
+Today, 72 percent of Americans across political parties want to keep the ACA's protections for pre-existing conditions, which remain one of the law’s most popular features.

 Americans know that protections for people with pre-existing conditions have saved lives and livelihoods.
 Four in 10 Americans — or 41 percent — say they're “very worried” that they or a family member will lose coverage if the Supreme Court overturns the ACA’s pre-existing condition protections.
 More than half of Americans — or 52 percent — are “very worried” they or a family member will have to pay more for coverage.